ricardor4/ricardor4.github.io/about.md

 ---

 I am Ricardo Rodriguez Reveco, a graduate student at [PUC-Chile](https://www.uc.cl/) and [Millennium Institute for Foundational Research on Data](https://imfd.cl/).
-I am was a part-time lecturer at [Universidad Adolfo Ibañez](https://www.uai.cl/) and PUC.
+I was a part-time lecturer at [Universidad Adolfo Ibañez](https://www.uai.cl/) and PUC.
 Now I am a part-time consultant and developer on Blockchain technologies.
 My interests are mainly Math, Computer Science, Politics and Volunteering.